isc-projects/kea/doc/guide/hooks-radius.rst

      Kea-shell:              no
      Perfdhcp:               no

-Please make sure that your compilation has the following:
+Please make sure that the compilation includes the following:

 -  RADIUS listed in Included Hooks;
 -  FreeRADIUS client directories printed and pointing to the right